NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 far-off.
 For those, the threshold may need to be raised to as much as 0.01.

+Use a larger ``--blending-dist`` if the produced terrain has visible artifacts around shadow regions which do not go away after increasing the shadow thresholds.
+To get more seamless results around small shadowed craters reduce the value of ``--min-blend-size``.

 The option ``--use-approx-camera-models`` is not necessary with CSM cameras.

-The option ``--allow-borderline-data`` improves the level of detail close to permanently shadowed areas.
-See :numref:`sfs_borderline`.

-To get more seamless results around small shadowed craters reduce the value of ``--min-blend-size``.
-If you have many such craters very close to each other, this may result in some erosion, however.
-Also consider experimenting with ``--blending-dist``.

 One should experiment with floating the albedo (option ``--float-albedo``) if noticeable albedo variations are seen in the